 A raft of other COVID-19 related products are also currently under development at Makers Oman.
 The list includes a ‘Ventilator Splitter’ – a device that helps connect one ventilator with multiple patients; a portable ventilator for use in hospitals and home settings; an indigenously designed bed for Intensive Care Units (ICU), and assorted medical aids for COVID-19 care.

-Notable is a ‘Respiratory Helmet’, which is currently under design, according to Issam.
+‘Respiratory Helmet’, which is currently under design, according to Issam.
 “This is an advanced version of a face mask.
 It has a filter unit strapped to the healthcare worker’s back, offering 99 per cent protection from viruses in the air.
 It also comes with a hood, which is presently being prototyped at Makers Oman.
 In Phase 1 of the project, we will just focus on the hood, with a view to ensuring that every healthcare staff has one hood per person rather than having to share it with colleagues because of a paucity of these devices.”